zebrunner/reporting/README.md

 **Zebrunner Insights** - premium reporting features for your tests.
 See test results in real time - Zebrunner records interactive video sessions, publishes logs and screenshots.
 Track your pass rate, infrastructure usage, and automation team performance in one application.

-**Zebrunner Engine** - cloud-based Selenium hub lets you run up to 1000 web, mobile, and API tests and reduce execution time and costs.
-We support popular browsers like Google Chrome, Firefox, Opera, Microsoft Edge, Internet Explorer as well as Android/iOS devices, and provide stability and quality of your execution.

 **Zebrunner Guard** - your data and users will be safe with our enterprise-grade security and centralized administration.
 Due to the flexible permission management, you can limit access to certain information and keep the workflow steady.

 ## Core features